erikeldridge/app-quality-cookbook/tools/junit.md

 ## Goals

 * Install JUnit
-* Gain experience defining and running a test
+* Define and run a test

 ## Steps